 How do we prevent Modern Slavery in our UK operation?

 We are committed to preventing modern slavery and human trafficking via robust recruitment and onboarding processes.
-All Managers within the business are trained on checking and validating eligibility to work in the UK documentation and we request, check and store this prior to any new starter commencing employment with Bravissimo.
+All Managers within the business are trained on checking and validating eligibility to work in the UK documentation and we request, check and store this on or before their first day of employment at Bravissimo.
 We have retrained our teams since the UK’s exit from the EU on the new EU Settlement Scheme and further visa implications to ensure all knowledge is up to date.
-All visa information is also checked regularly by our HR team.
+All right to work documents and visa information is also checked regularly by our HR team.
 These processes are to safeguard against trafficking or anyone working against their will.

 Where we use agency workers, we use reputable recruitment agencies who guarantee all legal requirements are in place for their staff; including the relevant Right To Work checks and payment of at least the National Minimum rates.